top of page

 Project 22220 aims to strengthen Russia's position in Arctic navigation by introducing a new class of powerful nuclear icebreakers.
 The project's goals include:

-Versatile design: The Arktika and its sister ships are designed to escort commercial vessels, support scientific research missions, and ensure secure passage through treacherous icy waters.
+• Versatile design: Arktika and her sister ships are designed to escort commercial vessels, support scientific research missions, and ensure secure passage through treacherous icy waters.

 Key Specifications

 These specifications make the Arktika an unparalleled asset in Russia's icebreaker fleet.
-Its robust design ensures that it can handle the harshest conditions in the Arctic environment while maintaining operational efficiency.
+Her robust design ensures that she can handle the harshest conditions in the Arctic environment while maintaining operational efficiency.

 The integration of cutting-edge technology and innovative design principles highlights the importance of Project 22220 in advancing Russia's maritime capabilities.
 The Arktika exemplifies the project's success, setting new standards for future icebreakers in terms of power, durability, and versatility.